bsoist/csp/curriculum/x/psets/1/mario/more/index.md

 # Mario

-{% alert warning %}

-If you already started to work on Problem Set 1 in CS50 Lab, you may [continue working on it](https://lab.cs50.io/cs50/labs/2020/x/mario/more/) there.
-If you're just now starting to work in this problem, be sure to use CS50 IDE instead by following the instructions below!

-{% endalert %}

 ## World 1-1

 Toward the beginning of World 1-1 in Nintendo's Super Mario Brothers, Mario must hop over adjacent pyramids of blocks, per the below.